 This post may contain affiliate links.
 Please read our disclosure policy.

-Smooth, creamy and rich, this classic recipe for gluten free pumpkin pie is the very best way to dress up your holiday table.
-Make it with a pumpkin puree or sweet potato puree as long as you always use plenty of pumpkin spice.
+Smooth, creamy and rich, this classic recipe for gluten free pumpkin pie smooth, creamy, and tastes great with pumpkin or sweet potato pureeโ€”as long as you always use plenty of pumpkin spice.

 side view of triangular slice of gluten free pumpkin pie on cream plate with fork with tan cloth in background